vancouverwill/bouncingBall/README.md

 ## Html5 Canvas animation of bouncing balls

 Native js with HTML5 canvas animation of bouncing balls with friction.
+For demo see [here](http://bouncingballs.willmelbourne.com/)

 ## Setup